 Across Conflict Lines

 On 28 February 2018, UNHCR concluded its Winterization Programme for the years 2017-2018.
-Since it started in September 2017, UNHCR supported 1,102,388 individuals, reaching new governorates this year, namely Deir-es-Zour.
+Since its start in September 2017, UNHCR supported 1,102,388 individuals, including reaching the new governorate Deir-es-Zour.

-Priority was given to the newly displaced, people in hard-to-reach areas and people with specific needs and vulnerabilities such as unaccompanied minors, the older person, female-headed households, persons with disabilities or mental health problems, and individuals suffering from serious health conditions and chronic diseases.
+While UNHCR achieved its goal of reaching one million individuals for the winterization programme, work continued to provide humanitarian assistance during the winter season, aiming to reach those affected by the crisis and urgently needing help.
+Displaced people in hard-to-reach areas and people with specific needs and vulnerabilities such as unaccompanied minors, older persons, female-headed households, persons with disabilities or mental health problems and individuals suffering from severe health conditions and chronic diseases were prioritized.